beegee-tokyo/nRF52_OLED/README.md

 ## Usage

 Check out the examples folder for a few comprehensive demonstrations how to use the library.
-Also check out the [ESP8266 Weather Station](https://github.com/ThingPulse/esp8266-weather-station) library which uses the OLED library to display beautiful weather information.

-## Upgrade

-The API changed a lot with the 3.0 release.
-If you were using this library with older versions please have a look at the [Upgrade Guide](UPGRADE-3.0.md).

-Going from 3.x version to 4.0 a lot of internals changed and compatibility for more displays was added.
-Please read the [Upgrade Guide](UPGRADE-4.0.md).

 ## Features